the-turing-way/the-turing-way/chapters/rdm.md

 In many cases companies are understandably unwilling to publish much of their data.
 The reasoning goes that if commercially sensitive information of a company is disclosed, it will damage the company’s commercial interests and undermine competitiveness.
 This is based on the thinking that in competitive markets, innovation will only occur with some protection of information: if a company spends time and money developing something new, the details of which are then made public, then its competitors can easily copy it without having to invest the same resources.
 The result is that no-one would innovate in the first place.
 Similarly governments are often unwilling to publish data that relates to issues such as national security due to public safety concerns.

 In such cases it may not be possible to make data open, or it may only be only possible to share partial/obscured datasets as outlined in the section above on privacy.

+### FAIR data

+- overview of principles and how the above applies/ feeds in
+- also make a reference to apply FAIR to software and if FAIR software + data = reproducible research?

+## Checklist
+> this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go

+## What to learn next
+> recommended next chapters that are a good next step up

+## Further reading
+> top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.
+> less relevant/favourite resources in case someone wants to dig into this in detail

+## Definitions/glossary
+> Link to the glossary here or copy in key concepts/definitions that readers should be aware of to get the most out of this chapter

+## Bibliography
+> Credit/urls for any materials that form part of the chapter's text.